 BioTAP Scholars Program

-To build capacity in the area of research on biology GTA teaching professional development (TPD), the network created the BioTAP Scholars – a year-long program to develop, implement, and report on a biology GTA TPD research project.
+To build capacity in the area of research on biology TA teaching professional development (TPD), the network created the BioTAP Scholars – a year-long program to develop, implement, and report on a biology TA TPD research project.

 About the Scholars Program